gmc-code/PC-algorithms/docs/maths_python/random_walks.rst

 | Have 9 positions on the plank, from 1 to 9, with position 1 at the start of the plank and 9 at the end.
 | Start at position 3.

+| The pseudocode to simulate a 1D random walk and plot the results.

 .. code-block:: none

     SET current_directory = directory_of_this_file